Duane Underwood Jr.: Pittsburgh Pirates

 On March 7, 2021, the Cubs traded Underwood to the Pittsburgh Pirates in exchange for Shendrik Apostel.
 In 43 games for the Pirates, he registered a 4.33 ERA with 65 strikeouts and 72 2/3 innings pitched.
 On September 6, Underwood was placed on the 60-day injured list with right shoulder inflammation.
 In 2022, Underwood made 51 appearances out of the Pirates' bullpen, recording a 4.40 ERA with 57 strikeouts in 57 1/3 innings pitched.

 On January 13, 2023, Underwood agreed to a one-year, $1.025 million contract with the Pirates, avoiding salary arbitration.
 He pitched in 20 games for Pittsburgh, recording a 5.18 ERA with 14 strikeouts and two saves in 24 1/3 innings of work.
 Underwood was designated for assignment on May 27.
 He cleared waivers and accepted an outright assignment to the Triple-A Indianapolis Indians on June 2.
 On October 2, Underwood elected free agency.

 New York Yankees

 On December 14, 2023, Underwood signed a minor league contract with the New York Yankees.
 In 32 appearances for the Triple–A Scranton/Wilkes-Barre RailRiders, he compiled a 3.26 ERA with 40 strikeouts and 3 saves over 38 2/3 innings pitched.
 Underwood was released by the Yankees organization on August 5, 2024.

 Gastonia Ghost Peppers

 On April 18, 2025, Underwood signed with the Gastonia Ghost Peppers of the Atlantic League of Professional Baseball.
+He made 32 appearances (eight starts) for Gastonia, logging a 5-2 record and 3.97 ERA with 58 strikeouts over 68 innings of work.

+Leones de Yucatán

+On December 12, 2025, Underwood signed with the Leones de Yucatán of the Mexican League.
+In three appearances (two starts) for the Leones, he registered a 6.75 ERA, striking out two and walking five batters across 6 2/3 innings of work.
+On May 11, 2026, Underwood was released by Yucatán.

+Gastonia Ghost Peppers (second stint)

+On June 4, 2026, Underwood signed with the Gastonia Ghost Peppers of the Atlantic League of Professional Baseball.
+In five starts for the team, he posted a 0–1 record with a 7.82 ERA, 10 strikeouts, and five walks across 12 2/3 innings pitched.
+On July 1, Underwood was released by Gastonia.